Eucharist on the floor – What to do?

 2. Take the Eucharist using your tongue.

 This practice is no longer used by most Catholics because the floor is dirty.
-But in the previous century, some faith and priest when they accidentally dropped the Sacred Host, they will use their tongue to get and eat the host.
-But this practice must no be used immediately because you must wait for the priest retrieve it.
-But, if the priest forgets to retrieve it and continue the Mass, you can take it using the tongue to avoid people stepping on it.
+But in the past, some faithful and priest used their tongue to retrieve and consume it when they accidentally dropped the Sacred Host.
+But this practice must no be used immediately because you must wait for the priest to retrieve it.
+But, if the priest forgets and continue the Mass, you can take it using the tongue to avoid people stepping on it.

 Why should we use the tongue to retrieve it, not our hands?

 Because our hands are not consecrated to hold the Sacred Host.
-Only the priest can hold the Holy Eucharist.
-Some Catholics and priest under the teachings of Vatican II, think that holding the Sacred Host on your hand will avoid dropping the Sacred Host on the floor.
+Only the priest can hold it.
+Some Catholics and priest under the teachings of Vatican II, thinks that holding the Sacred Host on your hand will avoid dropping the Sacred Host on the floor.
 But some small particles will remain in your hand which can be drop to the floor unnoticed.
 Remember, every small particle from the Host is still part of the Body of Christ.

 But the priest is encouraging us to use our hands on taking the communion, what should we do?